Devices

 Lockout Devices

-They provide protection by preventing machines or equipment from becoming energized because they are positive restraints that no one can remove without a key or other unlocking mechanism, or through extraordinary means, such as bolt cutters.
+Lockout devices provide protection by preventing machines or equipment from becoming energized because they are physical restraints that no one can remove without a key, other unlocking mechanism, or through extraordinary means, such as bolt cutters.

 Tagout Devices